- What is "Local AI"?

 Picking a model

-That said, the provider is model-agnostic.
-Anything you can pull through Ollama and chat with via /api/chat should work.
-To switch:
+Nothing about the app is tied to it.
+Anything you can download through Ollama and chat with should work.
+To swap:

-ollama pull mistral-nemo:latest. - Open Companion → AI and either re-run the setup wizard with an advanced model name, or edit the value in settings directly.
+ollama pull mistral-nemo:latest. - Open Companion → AI Brain and pick it from the Model list, or type the name in.

 Rough guidance

-List what's installed with ollama list, or visit http://localhost:11434/api/tags in a browser.
+To see what you already have, run ollama list, or open http://localhost:11434/api/tags in a browser.

 Privacy